ARMmbed/mbed-os-example-tls/authcrypt/README.md

-# mbed TLS Authenticated Encryption example on mbed OS
+# Mbed TLS Authenticated Encryption example on Mbed OS

 This application performs authenticated encryption and authenticated decryption of a buffer.
-It serves as a tutorial for the basic authenticated encryption functions of mbed TLS.
+It serves as a tutorial for the basic authenticated encryption functions of Mbed TLS.

 ## Getting started

 Set up your environment if you have not done so already.
 For instructions, refer to the [main readme](../README.md).

-You can also compile this example with the [mbed Online Compiler](https://os.mbed.com/compiler/) by using [this project](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-authcrypt).
+You can also compile this example with the [Mbed Online Compiler](https://os.mbed.com/compiler/) by using [this project](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-tls-authcrypt).

 ## Monitoring the application